-Playing cards arrived in Europe sometime in the late 14th century.
-They may have been introduced by North African Moors, whose influence on southern Europe was strong at this time.
-A key piece of evidence in this theory is a 15th-century document called the "Chronicles of Viterbo," which indicates that playing cards with designs similar to suits and varying numbers of items on each card arrived in Italy in 1379.
-But where the Moors got playing cards, or even whether they invented them at all, is a good deal less clear.
+Cards arrived in Europe sometime in the late 14th century, likely passing through the major port of Venice.
+A key piece of evidence in this theory is a 15th-century document called the "Chronicles of Viterbo," which indicates that playing cards with various numbers and suit designs arrived in Italy in 1379.
+These cards may have been brought by North African Moors, whose influence on southern Europe was strong at this time.
+But where the Moors got playing cards, or whether they invented them at all, is a good deal less clear.

-To identify 18th- and 19th-century British cards, looks for a tax stamp on one of the cards in the deck, usually the ace of spades.
-Stamping playing cards began in 1765, and the first ones read "G. III REX" until it changed to "G. IV REX" in the 1820s.
+The first stamps read "G. III REX" until the 1820s, when the label was changed to "G. IV REX."
 The words "SIXPENCE ADDITL.
-DUTY" were added to cards from 1776 until 1789, and subsequent changes to this legend and its placement on the card can give the collector important information about a card's age.
+DUTY" were added to cards from 1776 until 1789, and subsequent changes to this legend and its placement provide important information about a card's age.

 Best of the Web (“Hall of Fame”)